 Darker Colour Schemes

-Experimenting with more risky nuances is an amazing way to transform your garden and bring more colour in your life.
-This effect can best be achieved by painting your fence, arbour or flower containers in daring, less standard colours to help reflect your individuality and make a bold statement.
+Experimenting with more risky nuances is an amazing way to transform your garden and bring more color in your life.
+This effect can best be achieved by painting your fence, arbor or flower containers in daring, less standard colors to help reflect your individuality and make a bold statement.
 It will also enable you to create a more dramatic backdrop for the plants and flowers themselves.
 The origins of this trend can be traced back to Europe where daring green thumbs opt for painting their fences in dark blue or dark green shades instead of going with traditional options like beige, light brown, or white.
-Darker nuances tend to absorb more light, allowing dazzling plants in the foreground to radiate their colour.
+Darker nuances tend to absorb more light, allowing dazzling plants in the foreground to radiate their color.

 Shapes are definitely in this year as far as gardening is concerned.
 Many gardeners let their imagination run wild and experiment with sheared topiary, but without question, when it comes to flower beds, geometric shapes are key.
 The choices are practically endless here.
 There’s the option to plant succulents in your flower beds, choosing an asymmetric shape or good old-fashioned circles.
-Many opt for planting concentric circles of flowers of a different colour to create a mind-blowing effect and a sharper contrast.
+Many opt for planting concentric circles of flowers of a different color to create a mind-blowing effect and a sharper contrast.

 The most important thing to remember is that you should not follow blindly the latest trends in gardening or in anything else for that matter.
 Be a trendsetter yourself, even if you opt for incorporating any of the above-listed ideas in your garden.
 Experiment with these ideas to lend your garden a unique look that represents you and your personality.